Withdrawing the offer

 The courts have held that the time to apply the threshold test is the date on which the relevant contract was entered into, not the date when the debtor applied to the credit provider for a change to the contract under section 72 (see Perpetual Trustees Victoria Ltd v Monas NSWSC 1156).

 Where a loan exceeds the relevant threshold or the debtor applied for hardship for a reason other than illness, unemployment or other reasonable cause, the credit provider may still be required to provide assistance under applicable industry codes.
-For example, under chapters 39–41 of the Banking Code, a credit provider must try to help a consumer (with their cooperation) to find a sustainable solution to their financial difficulties.
-Under clauses 171–172 of the Banking Code, a credit provider may, at its Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit., reduce or To give up a legal right or claim. an individual’s Money that is owed by one person or business to another. on an unsecured personal loan or credit card on a case by case basis and on compassionate grounds.
+For example, under Part 9, chapters 39–41 of the Banking Code, a credit provider must try to help a consumer (with their cooperation) to find a sustainable solution to their financial difficulties.
+Under clauses 171–172 of the Banking Code, a credit provider may, at its discretion, reduce or waive an individual’s debt on an unsecured personal loan or credit card on a case by case basis and on compassionate grounds.

 The note states that ‘the effects of COVID-19 may mean we are unable to fully comply with strict timing requirements for notices and communications under the [Banking] Code.’

-In Permanent Custodians Ltd v Upston NSWSC 223, the NSW Supreme Court held that a hardship variation may be granted at any step along the enforcement process prior to judgment being entered against the debtor for the outstanding debt.
+In the case of Permanent Custodians Ltd v Upston NSWSC 223, the New South Wales Supreme Court held that a hardship variation may be granted at any step along the enforcement process prior to judgment being entered against the debtor for the outstanding debt.